 Store any leftover chicken schnitzels in an air-tight container in the refrigerator, and use within 3 days.

-You can reheat the schnitzels in the air fryer, air fry for 3-4 minutes until warmed through.
+You can reheat the schnitzels in the air fryer, air fry for 3-4 minutes until 165°F/ 74°C in the center.
 Alternatively, you can reheat them in the microwave (in a microwave-safe dish, cover with plastic wrap vented at one corner), for 2-3 minutes on high.

 Air fryer chicken schnitzel recipe card

-How to make chicken schnitzel in an air fryer.
+How to cook chicken schnitzel in an air fryer.

 - 1 large chicken breast